python-trio/trio/README.rst

        access problem!
      - run_in_worker_process... hmm. pickleability is a problem.
        - trio.Local(pickle=True)?

-   - there is some bug that is triggering "warning: call_soon_task was never awaited" warnings occasionally in the test suite (though it still passes). what the heck.

-   - IOCP

    - possible improved robustness ("quality of implementation") ideas:
      - if an abort callback fails, discard that task but clean up the